-Give the family something to ho ho ho! about with scrumptious bite-sized Primula Santa Cheese Cakes – a decadent way of using Primula Original Cheese in your festive baking.
+So why not give the family something to ho ho ho!
+About with scrumptious bite-sized Primula Santa Cheese Cakes – a decadent way of using Primula Original Cheese in your festive baking.

 Preparation: 24 hours